Laryngitis is when your voice box or vocal cords in the throat become irritated or swollen. It usually goes away by itself within 1 to 2 weeks.

 - look inside your throat using a small mirror

 - wipe a cotton bud around the back of your throat for testing

 - arrange a blood test

-- refer you to an ear, throat and nose specialist (if you keep getting laryngitis)
+- refer you to an ear, nose and throat (ENT) specialist (if you keep getting laryngitis)

-If your laryngitis is caused by an infection, your GP might prescribe antibiotics.
+If your laryngitis is caused by an infection, the GP might prescribe antibiotics.